Seddon (Vic.)

 Seddon demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both young and old age cohorts show low prevalence of common health conditions.
-Approximately 55% (~2,989 people) of the total population have private health cover.
+Approximately 55% (~2,989 people) of the total population has private health cover.
 The most common medical conditions are mental health issues (10.5%) and asthma (8.8%).
-71.7% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+About 71.7% declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are broadly typical.
-The area has 10.5% (573 people) of residents aged 65 and over, which is lower than Greater Melbourne's 15.1%.
+The area has 10.5% (573 people) of residents aged 65 and over, lower than Greater Melbourne's 15.1%.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health